zrefai/text-to-speech-converter/README.md

 ## Requirements

 - The user should be able to input text into a text area
 - The user should be able to select a voice from a dropdown.
 The voice options should be fetched from the Voice Model API and which models to show is up to you.
-Feel free to display only the first page of models.
 - When the user clicks the "Convert" button, the text should be converted to speech.
 You can use the TTS API to do this.
 - The right section of the page should display the converted speech output.
 - The conversion takes some time to process and we should show appropriate loading states.
 Expect the conversion to take about 10 seconds, but it can take longer.